viper-adnan/Warez/README.md

 - [Shaanig](https://anonym.to/?https://shaanig.se/) - Small-size HD TV episodes & movies.
 - [SkyTorrents](https://anonym.to/?https://www.skytorrents.lol/) - Revival of the recently-shut-down, privacy-focused, ad-free torrent indexer.
 - [Streams.Now.SH](https://anonym.to/?https://streams.now.sh/) - Similar quality & size like RARBG & [YTS](https://anonym.to/?https://yts.mx).
-- [The Pirate Bay](https://anonym.to/?https://thepiratebay.org/) - A well-known torrent site which is somehow still running, blocked in most places. (**Be warned**: It mines coins in the background!) + Onion `piratebayztemzmv.onion`
 - [The Proxy Bay](https://anonym.to/?https://proxybay.bz/) - Can't access The Pirate Bay?
 Try one of these proxy sites.
 - [Tor Lock](https://anonym.to/?https://torlock.com/) - TorLock is a torrent site that offers verified torrent downloads.
 - [Torrent9](https://anonym.to/?https://www.torrent9.ph/) - French torrent search engine.